FETA-Project/DatasetCatalog-Example/README.md

 # DatasetCatalog-Example
-Getting started example with Dataset Catalog report demonostrated on CESNET-MINERS22
+Getting started example with the Dataset Catalog report demonstrated on CESNET-MINER22.

 1. Download this repository.
-It provides all sample files for Getting Started showcase
+It provides all sample files for the Getting Started showcase
-2. Downlaod DatasetCatalog-Tools repository.
-It contains all dataset quality evaluation tools to get inputs for dataset report.
+2. Download the DatasetCatalog-Tools repository.
+It contains all the dataset quality evaluation tools to get inputs for the dataset report.
-3. Check file analysis_example.toml.
-It has the default structure for dataset report that is create after dataset upload to Dataset Catalog
-4.
+3. Follow the Getting Started instructions below.
+4. Adjust filesystem paths in the example configuration files so that they are in line with real locations

+## Getting Started Instructions